The Kauri Museum in Matakohe has 4500 square metres of exhibits, including a full size, and furnished kauri boarding house.

 Complementing these displays are numerous photos, and models in scenes showing what life was like for early settlers and those involved in the kauri industry – ‘hard yakka’ to quote one gum digger.

 Tip: If you’ve got a TOP 10 card get 40% discount on admission.
-There is also a 2 for 1 discount voucher in Arrivals magazine (pick up a copy at arrivals at Auckland International Airport or look out for it in i-SITES).
+There may also be a 2 for 1 discount voucher in Arrivals magazine (pick up a copy at arrivals at Auckland International Airport or look out for it in i-SITES).

 *The museum has a Tudor Collins Wing and it is full of photos he took while working as a bushman in the kauri forests.
 Visitors can also buy the book – Kauri Cameraman by Paul Campbell.